Technigo/project-happy-thoughts-api/README.md

 Integrate logging to capture and analyze application events.

 ## View It Live

-The API is live and can be accessed at (Project Happy Thoughts API)[https://movie-app-406016.el.r.appspot.com/thoughts].
+The API is live and can be accessed at [Project Happy Thoughts API](https://movie-app-406016.el.r.appspot.com/thoughts).

 Feel free to explore the various endpoints and interact with the API using your preferred API client or tools like Postman.